If your organization has just switched to Microsoft 365 to transform digitally, Microsoft Teams will be your new bread and butter for communication.

 For all intents and purposes, Microsoft Teams is our “office.”

-We are able to successfully work together because we follow our own best practices for both internal and external communication.
+We can successfully work together because we follow our best practices for internal and external communication.

 Our 3 Simple Rules for Microsoft Teams

 We follow three rules when communicating internally: